 Quorum: A majority of currently seated members shall constitute quorum for all governing bodies of the ASCWU.

 Voting: In order for a motion to pass, it must obtain a majority of the legal votes cast.
+Votes of abstention are considered legal votes and would count towards the vote count.

-Open Public Meetings (RCW 42.30): All meetings shall adhere to the Open Public Meeting Act of Washington State with notice to the public at least twenty-four hours in advance.
+Open Public Meetings (RCW 42.30): All meetings shall adhere to the Open Public Meeting Act of Washington State.
+Per RCW 42.30.080, notices about special meetings will be made public at least twenty-four hours in advance.

 ARTICLE V: ELECTIONS